 3. Don’t Let Them Shop Around

 They’re there, but not really.
-Price conscious travelers abandon bookings at the last minute to check out rates on OTAs that are commonly perceived to offer ‘great deals’.
+Price-conscious travelers abandon bookings at the last minute to check out rates on OTAs that are commonly perceived to offer ‘great deals’.
 You can keep these users by providing easy access to OTA rates on your website, giving them no reason to move away from your website.
 This STAAH booking engine feature is called WatchMyRate and has helped many STAAH customers improve profitability via increased direct bookings.

 4. Give Them Reason To Book Direct

 Further to the point above; you’ve managed to keep them on your site.
 Now, win them over by sweetening the deal to book direct.
 This doesn’t necessarily mean a price discount.
-Offer them something special, like late check out, a welcome drink, free spa… something that has a perceived higher value than what is available elsewhere.
+Offer them something special, like late checkout, a welcome drink, free spa… something that has a perceived higher value than what is available elsewhere.

 5. Make the Booking Process Easy

 Make it easy to get to your booking engine (eg. STAAH has a three-step booking process).
-Once in, don’t complicate the booking by requesting for more information than is required and an easy check-out process.
+Once in, don’t complicate the booking by requesting more information than is required and an easy check-out process.
 It is extremely important to ensure that users are made aware that your website is a secure one to book on.
 Ensure your booking engine has the highest security requirements (eg. STAAH is PCI-certified).

 6. Fix Load Time

-According to a Tnooz report, 32% of travel booking are abandoned because of slow load times.
+According to a Tnooz report, 32% of travel bookings are abandoned because of slow load times.
 Make sure your website and booking engine are optimised for speed, especially on mobile where an increasing number of bookings are happening.

 7. Become a Hub of Local Stories